 Here are a few tips when choosing a tax preparer:

-- Ask the tax preparer if they have a professional credential (enrolled agent, certified public accountant, or attorney), belong to a professional organization or attend continuing education classes.
+- Inquire whether the tax return preparer has a professional credential (enrolled agent, certified public accountant, or attorney), belongs to a professional organization or attends continuing education classes.
 A number of tax law changes, including the Affordable Care Act provisions, can be complex.
 A competent tax professional needs to be up-to-date in these matters.
 Tax return preparers aren’t required to have a professional credential, but make sure you understand the qualifications of the preparer you select.

 - Never sign a blank return.
 Don’t use a tax preparer that asks you to sign an incomplete or blank tax form.